 * Winter season ranges between 9-12 Degree Celsius (48-54 Degree Fahrenheit)

 During the rainy monsoon season between June to August, it rains on an average between 200-375 millimeters in Kathmandu.
 There is occasional rainfall during the other seasons too.
-In an average, 1300 millimeters of rain falls in Kathmandu every year.
+On an average, 1300 millimeters of rain falls in Kathmandu every year.

 Although crime is still relatively low by many standards.
-Visitors should avoid walking alone after dark, especially in areas experiencing power cuts, and should avoid carrying large sums of cash or wearing expensive jewelries.
+Visitors should avoid walking alone after dark, especially in areas experiencing power cuts, and should avoid carrying large sums of cash or wearing expensive pieces of jewelry.
 Women travelers are advised not to wear revealing clothing in public places, as this can be culturally offensive to Nepalese.
 Valuables should be stored in the hotel safety deposit box and should never be left unattended in hotel rooms.
 Travelers should be especially alert at or near major tourist sites, including the Thamel district of Kathmandu, where pick-pocketing bag-snatching is common in general.
 It is recommended that passports and cash be carried in a protected neck pouch or money belt–not in a backpack or handbag.

 What makes Nepal special?